 Galvanize Your Way Across North America - Part Two, The Midwest

 Part one of our road trip adventure began in the western part of North America.
 We now continue to the Midwest, starting in Texas.
-The Texas Motor Speedway in Fort Worth is a great example of the longevity of galvanized steel in a high-performance environment.
+The Minute Maid Park in Houston is a great example of the longevity galvanized steel can provide.
 The fact that the zinc-iron alloys become harder and more scratch-resistant than the substrate steel proved to be an additional benefit of choosing HDG over other methods when considering the millions of spectators that have come in contact with the steel handrail.
 For a photo op, swing by the Wing Dingers restaurant in Canton and get your picture taken with The Waterfall of Peace, a 14' high, six-fingered artistic hand waterfall.
 The waterfall feature poses the most significant corrosion problem for the steel sculpture and hot-dip galvanizing was the clear solution to defend against an integrated water element and provide patrons and visitors an aesthetically beautiful design for years to come.
 Cars naturally get dirty on road trips and long drives, so roll up to Whitewater Express Car Wash to get your vehicle squeaky clean before its next adventure.
 A fun fact, most interiors of car washes use hot-dip galvanized steel with some aluminum due to the large volumes of water that is used while washing cars.

-Next, visit Branson, Missouri, to stop by the Schlitterbahn Waterpark and ride one of the world’s tallest drops on a water raft ride in the Western Hemisphere, the Mystic River Falls.
-Galvanizing is critical in preventing corrosion of the steel used in the waterslide in order to provide safety to the guests of the park.
+Next, visit Branson, Missouri, to stop by the Silver Dollar City and ride one of the world’s tallest drops on a water raft ride in the Western Hemisphere, the Mystic River Falls.
+Galvanizing is critical in preventing corrosion of the steel used in the water raft ride in order to provide safety to the guests of the park.
 The Kansas City Chiefs Drum Platform is a fine example of the contributions the duplex system provides to sports facilities.
-Illinois also has many various galvanized projects.
-In Chicago, stop by the Chicago CTA's 95th Street Red Line Terminal to see the galvanized outdoor canopy, then swing by Maggie Daley Park to check out the way hot-dip galvanizing protects the railings placed to assist the children on ramps to access the all handicap accessible equipment.
+Illinois also has a variety of galvanized projects to showcase.
+In Chicago, stop by the Chicago CTA's 95th Street Red Line Terminal to see the galvanized outdoor canopy, then swing by Ottawa, Illinois to the Inclusive Playground to check out the way hot-dip galvanizing protects the railings placed to assist the children on ramps to access the all handicap accessible equipment.
 In Indiana, it is the longstanding expectation of the library being available to all that led to Porter County's decision to galvanize the steel used in the Porter County Library Plaza.
 The use of galvanizing will ensure that the county library gateway will open its book shaped doors for many generations to come.
-Parkview Tree Canopy Trail located at Promenade Park in Fort Wayne, Indiana employs hot-dip galvanized steel to provide clean, safe, and sustainable corrosion protection in their facilities.
+Parkview Tree Canopy Trail located at Promenade Park in Fort Wayne, Indiana employs hot-dip galvanized steel to provide clean, safe, and sustainable corrosion protection in its park.
 Lastly, stop by Holiday World in Santa Claus, IN to take a ride on the Voyage, a galvanized structural steel rollercoaster.

-Part three of our series visits the southern states to see how hot-dip galvanizing provides superior corrosion protection in marine environments.
+Part three of the series visits the southern states to see how hot-dip galvanizing provides superior corrosion protection in marine environments.